-The major SSM practices are:
+The major SSM practices are as follows.

-Management of Soil Organic Matter (SOM)
+Management of SOM

 After prolonged and imbalance use of chemical fertilizers and pesticides, many farmers have reported declining yields and deteriorating physical quality of their soils (Bajracharya, 2002; Bajracharya and Sherchan, 2009; RSTL, 2004), which also leads to an increase in soil acidity (Jaishy, 2000).
-The Soil Management Directorate of Department of Agriculture, Nepal has reported that out of the analysed soil sample in the year 2013, about 49 % of analysed soils were found to be acidic, 28.4 % were neutral and about 22.7 % of soils were alkaline in nature (Table 1) (SMD, 2013).
+The Soil Management Directorate of Department of Agriculture, Nepal has reported that out of the analysed soil sample in the year 2013, about 49 per cent of analysed soils were found to be acidic, 28.4 per cent were neutral and about 22.7 per cent of soils were alkaline in nature (Table I) (Soil Management Directorate (SMD), 2013).
 Imbalance of pH directly affects the uptake of soil nutrients by crop plants.

 Low external input of chemical fertilizers and organic amendment causes depletion of the SOC pool, because nutrients harvested in agricultural products are not replaced, and are made available through mineralisation of SOM.
 It has been reported that annually, 1.8 million tonnes of plant nutrients are removed due to crop harvest and soil erosion processes.
-Out of this, only 0.3 million tonnes of organic and mineral fertilizers replenish while the rest is permanently taken out of the soil, thereby depleting the land productivity (DFRS 2006).
+Out of this, only 0.3 million tonnes of organic and mineral fertilizers replenish while the rest is permanently taken out of the soil, thereby depleting the land productivity (DFRS, 2006).
 The losses of SOM and nutrients are threatening the sustainability of agriculture and the environment (Regmi, 2001).